stuartellis/sve-personal-website/content/articles/mac-setup.md

 If you do not have a preferred editor, consider using [Zed](https://zed.dev/) or a version of [Visual Studio Code](https://code.visualstudio.com).
 These powerful desktop editors for programming, with built-in support for version control, debugging and working with LLMs.
 Their large range of extensions enable them to work with every popular programming language and framework.
 They are available free of charge.

 The Microsoft releases of Visual Studio Code are proprietary software with telemetry enabled by default, and download extensions from a proprietary Microsoft app store. if you have issues or concerns about the Microsoft releases, use [vscodium](https://vscodium.com) instead.

+> If you prefer to avoid using LLMs, consider using the [Gram editor](https://gram-editor.com/).
+Gram is a fork of [Zed](https://zed.dev/) that removes the support for LLMs.

 #### Setting The EDITOR Environment Variable